bono-cms/Map/README.md

 - Basic configuration (height, lat, lng, zoom, language)
 - Custom styling support
 - Markers.
 Just provide their latitude and longitude
+- Marker clustering.
+Group large number of markers into a group that gets zoomed on click
 - Coordinate inheritance.
 Map markers can inherit coordinates from a parent map
 - Shared map icons.
 Just define one icon only once which then to be rendered in all markers!
 - Optional information window for markers